Long gone are the days when every nursery was painted in pastel pink or baby blue.

 Parisian interior design is timeless and effortlessly chic with a touch of glamour.
-To begin, mimic Parisian interiors in the nursery by creating a soft colour palette by painting the walls white or light pastels.
-Add architectural details like crown moulding, ceiling roses and decorative panelling.
+To begin, mimic Parisian interiors in the nursery by creating a soft color palette by painting the walls white or light pastels.
+Add architectural details like crown molding, ceiling roses and decorative paneling.

 You should try to invest in an eclectic mix of different furniture styles, such as a mid-century modern crib and an antique chair, to give a sense of natural and balanced sophistication.

 Mirrors are essential items of wall décor, and contemporary art prints can drive the style home.
 Authentic Parisian decor often features stunning hardwood floors with a parquet of herringbone patterns.
 Cover your nursery floor in Persian, Moroccan or Egyptian rugs.